Francescolis/Xpandables.Net/README.md

 ```

-The method returns an OperationResult* struct.
+The method returns an IOperationResult* implementation type.
 To do so, you can use the specific extension method according to your needs :

 - **OperationResults** which is a factory to create specifics results from *Ok* to *InternalServerError*.